ErikAxelStolt/ErikAxelStolt/README.md

 # Hi there 👋
-  My name is Erik, and I'm a master's student in theoretical physics and enginnering physics at Uppsala University.
+  My name is Erik, and I am a master's student in Scientific Computing with AI profile at Uppsala University.
-- 🧠 I’m interested in theoretical physics and machine learning.
+- 🧠 I’m interested in scientific computing and machine learning.
-- 🔬 Currently working on the Nonlocal Josephson effect with conventional superconductors.
+- 🔬 Currently working on Long-Horizon Forecasting with Deep State-Space Models.
 - 📫 How to reach me: erikstolt02@gmail.com.